zs-barnes/sicp-exercises/chapter1.md

 ## Exercise 1.16

-I stuggled with a couple different approaches, and ended up consulting Knuth's Art of Programming Vol 2 section 4.6.3 for the algorithm, which I went through to make sure I understood, then implemented it in scheme.
+I stuggled with a couple different approaches, and ended up consulting Knuth's Art of Programming Vol 2 section 4.6.3 for the algorithm, which I went through to make sure I understood, then implemented in Scheme.
 From the problem description, I was confused about what "define the state transformation in such a way that the product a * bn is unchanged from state to state", but now I understand that a * bn is always equal to the final answer, but you are changing the values of a, b, and n with each iteration.

 Here's an example for 2^9.
 At each iteration the product a * b^n is always 512: